hvrt-vcs/hvrt/NOTES.md

       is copied AND renamed in the same commit, the system sees them equally.
       The system sees them both as derived copies.
 So a rename is really just a single copy combined with the deletion of the source in the same commit.
+      However, the new file can be completely rewritten and still point back to its source, unlike git, which requires two commits to do the same thing (assuming those two commits don't get squashed together somehow).
     - All of this makes it trivially fast and easy to ask about the full history of a file (e.g. blame/annotate), even across renames/copies.
     - A file can have more than one source FID.
 For example, when merging two